-Image extensions for Google Ads are visual assets that you can add to search ads to increase clicks and conversions.
+Image extensions (aka assets) for Google Ads are visual assets you can include in your search ads to increase clicks.
 Our experts share tips, examples, and a checklist to help you build visual ad campaigns that convert.

 Do your search ads generate tons of impressions but not enough clicks?
-With image extensions, Google ads create visual appeal that can successfully stop the scroll.
+With image extensions (now called image assets), Google Ads creates visual appeal that can successfully stop the scroll.

-In this article, we’ll cover how this Google ads feature works, including why to use it, how to add images to search ads, and how to optimize them for maximum visibility.
+In this article, we’ll cover how this Google Ads feature works, along with its benefits and how to optimize for maximum visibility.

 What are Google Ads image extensions?